numalariamodeling/FE-2023-examples/README.md

 **Part 3.
 Plot Spatial Results**

-1. Open 'spatial_plotter.rmd'
+1. Open 'plot_spatial_example.rmd'
-2. Replace the `sr_path` in the first chunk with the path to the 'SpatialReportMalariaFiltered.csv' generated in step 2 above
+2. Update the `root` in the first chunk with the path to folder containing the `SpatialReportMalariaFiltered.csv` and `CountedEvents.csv` generated above.
-3. Replace the `plot_path` in the first chunk with the path to the desired folder for storing plots (ex. `project_dir/simulation_outputs/spatial_example/`
+3. Update the `out_path` in the first chunk with the path to the desired folder for storing plots (ex. `project_dir/simulation_outputs/spatial_example/`
-3. Run the `spatial_plotter.rmd` file
+4. Run the `spatial_plotter.rmd` file

-**ADD EVENT COUNTS TO PLOT**
+View the SpatialSummary.png that was created.

 </p>
 </details>